 Web app model

-Guest-facing web apps are built from a landing page record together with its ordered tiles.
-Published content loads as one payload for the guest shell, then renders as a responsive grid of modules.
+Guest-facing web apps are built from a landing page and its ordered tiles.
+Published content opens in the guest experience as a responsive grid of modules.

 Core concepts